SilverJolteon/MHP1-Event-Quest-Loader/README.md

 - Freedom (EUR) **cannot** load JP quests as it will crash.
 You must use the English translated quests.

+## Notes

+The external MHPSP.bin file is a simple concatenation of .mib quest files, each zero-padded to 0x6800 bytes in length.

 ## Credits

 - Special thanks to [IncognitoMan](https://github.com/IncognitoMan) and [Kurogami2134](https://github.com/Kurogami2134)